JetBrains/Qodana/topics/qodana-ide-plugin.md

         <p>By enabling the <menupath>Always load most relevant Qodana report</menupath> option, you can get actual reports automatically retrieved from Qodana Cloud.</p>
       <img src="ide-plugin-connect-3.png" dark-src="ide-plugin-connect-3_dark.png" width="706" alt="Enabling to load the most relevant reports" border-effect="line"/>
         <p>In this case, the IDE will search and fetch from Qodana Cloud the report that has the revision ID corresponding to the
         current revision ID (HEAD).
-If the report is not found, the IDE retrieves the latest available report from Qodana Cloud.</p>
+If this report was not found, the IDE will select the previous report with the revision closest to the current revision ID (HEAD).
+Otherwise, the IDE retrieves the latest available report from Qodana Cloud.</p>
     </step>
     <step>
        <p>In the <menupath>Server-Side Analysis</menupath> tool window, overview <a anchor="ide-plugin-study-reports">inspection results</a>.</p>